JonMurphy/RPZ_add-on/RPZ wiki.md

 ### Custom allow list or block list

-The `rpzAllowBlock` application loads custom allow lists and blocks lists into unbound RPZ.
+The `rpzAllowBlock` script loads custom allow lists and blocks lists into unbound RPZ.
 Update the lists first and then run the `rpzAllowBlock` command.

 #### Allow list
 Sometimes outside RPZ lists will block a website that requires access.
 Allowed items can be added to this list.